projectcalico/calico/docs/calicoctl/node.md

 through the host system over which traffic will flow to the workloads.

 The `--detach` option should be used if you are adding Calico to an init system.

+The `--no-pull` flag will prevent calico-node from pulling the Calico node Docker image to use.
+This is useful if you want to run Calico with a custom node image that you have stored locally on your machine.
+You may also want to pull an image using the `docker pull` command to get the image with specific `docker pull` parameters.

 Examples: